CSBSJU/CSCI-130/files/labs/Lab07/Lab-I.md

    `Searching_Part2`.
 Launch the VS Express 2013 software and open the project `Searching_Part2`.

-   Complete the action for `btnSeachByName` to search for a passenger, whose name is input by the user, and display their name, ticket class, age, fare paid, and survival status.
+   Complete the action for `btnSearchByName` to search for a passenger, whose name is input by the user, and display their name, ticket class, age, fare paid, and survival status.
 An error message should be displayed if the input name is not valid.
 You MUST solve this problem using match and stop